almimony75/memory-system/README.md

 ## Jarvis Memory Server

-An offline, C++ based semantic memory server designed to provide a fast and efficient long-term memory solution for AI assistants like "Jarvis."
-This server leverages llama.cpp for text embedding generation and Faiss for high-performance similarity search, all running locally without requiring an internet connection.
+An offline, C++-based semantic memory server designed to provide a fast and efficient long-term memory solution for AI assistants like "Jarvis."
+This server leverages **llama.cpp** for text embedding generation and **Faiss** for high-performance similarity search, all running locally without requiring an internet connection.

+## Recent Optimizations

+- **⚡ Async Disk Save:**
+  Previously, each `/memory/add` request blocked while saving the entire FAISS index and JSON file to disk.
+  Now, changes are batched and written in a background thread every 5 seconds (configurable), dramatically improving request speed.

+- **📚 Direct llama.cpp Integration:**
+  Removed the use of `exec()` to call the `llama-embedding` binary.
+The server now links directly to llama.cpp and generates embeddings in-process, reducing process spawn overhead and speeding up embedding generation.

+These changes make the server **faster**, especially under heavy request loads.

 ## Features

 - **Offline Operation:** All core functionalities run locally on your machine, ensuring data privacy and low latency.
 - **Semantic Search:** Utilizes state-of-the-art text embedding models (via `llama.cpp`) and Faiss to find memories based on their meaning, not just keywords.
 - **Recent Memory Retrieval:** Quickly access the most recently added memories.
 - **Persistent Storage:** Memories and their embeddings are saved to disk, ensuring data is retained across server restarts.
 - **RESTful API:** Provides a simple HTTP interface for easy integration with other applications.
 - **Authentication:** Basic token-based authentication for securing API access.

 ## Prerequisites

-To build and run the Jarvis Memory Server, you'll need the following:
+To build and run the Jarvis Memory Server, you'll need:

 - **C++ Compiler:** A C++17 compatible compiler, such as `g++`.
 - **Faiss Library:** A library for efficient similarity search.
 - **Crow Web Framework:** A C++ microframework for web development.
 - **nlohmann/json:** A C++ JSON library.

-- **llama.cpp:** The `embedding` binary from this project.
+- **llama.cpp:** Now used as a linked library for embeddings.
 - **GGUF Embedding Model:** A compatible GGUF model, such as `nomic-embed-text-v1.5.f32.gguf`.